analogdevicesinc/PyTrinamic/docs/datalogger.md

 ## General Information

 Some Trinamic products have a logging mechanism implemented into firmware, also called RAMDebug at some places.
-This logging mechanism allows sampling of signals at a high rate, that would otherwise not possible to achieve via the communication interface.
+This logging mechanism allows sampling of signals at a high rate, that would otherwise not be possible to achieve via the communication interface.

 Also the TMC-EvalSystem supports the logging mechanism, allowing Eval-chip data to be logged.

-The following diagram gives an overview on the Datalogger concept.
+The following two diagrams give an overview on concept of the Datalogger.
 ![Datalogger Diagram](datalogger.drawio.svg)

 ## Usage